top of page

 Baldwin County Senior Nutrition Centers

 Exciting News!
 The May menu for the Baldwin County Senior Nutrition Centers kicks off today!
 Get ready for a month filled with nutritious delights.
-Check out the menu below and plan your visit today!

 Meals are available for: